w3f/General-Grants-Program/grants/speculative/pLIBRA.md

     - Design Doc: Libra Light wallet in SGX Enclaves
   - Users should be able to follow the guide to run the system and do cross-chain Libra transferring
   - $6,000
-- M4 - 3 weeks: Final product with user interfaces
+- M4 - 3 weeks: Final testnet product with user interfaces
   - Launch pLIBRA testnet
     - Fully working cross-chain transferring
-    - Fully working Privacy Coin pLIBRA
+    - Fully working Privacy Coin pLIBRA (testnet)
   - Cross-chain transferring function in our online Libra wallet
   - Finalize the design docs in M2 & M3
   - Users can connect to the testnet by substrate or our online Libra wallet.
 They can transfer tokens between Libra and pLIBRA, and send confidential transaction on pLIBRA internally.